 Colombia 140

-The one I’m most disappointed to see so low on the ranking of safest countries in Latin America is Colombia, as it obviously has a special place in my heart.
+The one I’m most disappointed to see at the bottom of the ranking of safest countries in Latin America is Colombia, as it obviously has a special place in my heart.
 However, it reveals some of the flaws in using this data, as it can’t account for the fact that the guerrilla violence and cartel activity are heavily concentrated to certain regions that tourists would/should never go.

 Much of the petty crime in Colombia (and to be honest, many of the other countries in Latin America) can be avoided by being aware of your surroundings and not drawing attention to yourself as a tourist.
 Check out safety tips for Colombia here.

-Venezuela, however, is down at the bottom of the list of safest countries in Latin America in 2024 for a very solid reason; unfortunately it’ll be a few years at the very least before it’ll be advisable to travel there due to immense political unrest and the displacement of millions of people.
+Venezuela, however, is down at the bottom of the list of safest countries in Latin America in 2026 for a very solid reason; unfortunately it’ll be a few years at the very least before it’ll be advisable to travel there due to immense political unrest and the displacement of millions of people.
+And you know, Trump.

 Save the below image as a pin on Pinterest to be able to refer to this list of safest countries in Latin America again later!